 - Egg Storage: It really works and keeps our eggs from crushing!

-- Cooler: Coleman stainless steel belted.
-We recently caved and got a Yeti (it was a birthday gift- do you see a theme? 🙂 Hopper flip and it really is amazing – keeps food cold all day in the summer heat with proper ice packs in place and doesn’t sweat.
+- Cooler: We tried a bunch of coolers before getting Yeti Hopper flip and it really is amazing – keeps food cold all day in the summer heat with proper ice packs in place and doesn’t sweat.
 We were skeptical, but it really has outperformed all our other coolers, and it’s a perfect size for road trips and picnics.
+We also have the tundra haul which has kept food cold for 4 days, and is better for longer camping / road trips.

-- NOTE: On some camping trips (i.e. when water is limited), we have found it easier to use biodegradable disposable plates, rather bring all our enamel ware and do dishes.
-These not only look great, but they are really effective kindling as well!
+- NOTE: On some camping trips (i.e. when water is limited or when traveling with a large group 16+), we have found it easier to use compostable paper plates, rather bring all our enamel ware and do dishes.

 - pop up trash can